Updated: May 18, 2026

 Threads or X (Twitter): Share a behind-the-scenes photo, audio snippet, and story in a short thread.

-Whether it’s how you put the song together, the meaning behind the lyrics, or what inspired the melody, giving people a peek behind the curtain builds connection and content.
+No matter if it’s how you put the song together, the meaning behind the lyrics, or what inspired the melody, giving people a peek behind the curtain builds connection and content.

 Bonus Tip: Keep clips under 90 seconds for best engagement.